Updated: Jun 1, 2026

 Evening

-Rue Montorgueil pedestrian street illuminated at night with restaurants and bistros, 2nd arrondissement, Paris, France
+Rue Montorgueil pedestrian street at night with glowing red restaurant terraces and festive lights, Paris, France

 Dinner in the 10th/11th Arrondissement